PratikKunapuli/EQTrackingControl/README.md

 `env = PointParticlePosition(equivariant=False)`
 This environment represents a single point particle where the actions directly affect the velocity of the particle.
 The state of the particle is represented as the position and velocity in 3 dimension (x,y,z).
 Observation is the state of the particle and a reference state (position and velocity), but in this environment the reference velocity is set to be 0.
 This represents a statically fixed goal.
 In the equivariant mode, the Gallilean symmetry is employed and the observation is reduced to the error between the reference and state in both position and velocity (6-dim).

+2. PointParticleConstantVelocity
+`env = PointParticleConstantVelocity(equivariant=False)`
+This environment represents a single point particle where the actions directly affect the velocity of the particle.
+The state of the particle is represented as the position and velocity in 3 dimension (x,y,z).
+Observation is the state of the particle and a reference state (position and velocity), as well as the reference acceleration.
+The reference acceleration is set to be 0 for this environment, resulting in constant velocity of the reference after the reference velocity is randomized in the reset function.
+Non-equivariant representation is (15-dim) and the equivariant representation is (9-dim) for position error, velocity error, and reference acceleration.

 ## Training (`train_policy.py`)
 In order to train a policy, we can simply run `python train_policy.py` with some specified arguments.
 ```